 I don’t know if the measles mania is a smoke screen to hide a lawsuit against Merck, as this post suggests, a profound misunderstanding about parents with vaccine-injured children, as this post insists, or just our society’s untiring delight at vilifying parents and creating a polar measles vaccine debate where none exists.

 In any case, today’s thoughts about the measles vaccine debate come from Lynn Barton.
-Lynn Barton lives in southern Oregon and she and I have met in person once, talked on the phone several times, and been connected on Facebook for several years now.
+Lynn Barton lives in Southern Oregon and she and I have met in person, talked on the phone several times, and been connected on Facebook for several years now.
 A homeschooling mom of two, Lynn has a daughter who is 17 and a son who is 20.

-Though she and I don’t always agree, I always appreciate hearing Lynn’s opinions on current issues.
+Though Lynn and I don’t agree on some things, I always appreciate hearing Lynn’s opinions on current issues.
 She is thoughtful, well read, and smart.
 She was also the only mom I could find, after talking to dozens, who was willing to share her opinions on Anderson Cooper 360 (I’ve been drafting my response to the hack job they did to the topic but it’s not ready yet.
 Stay tuned.) last week.

 Christians and Conservatives, What Happened to You?
 A Christian Weighs In On the Measles Vaccine Debate

 Much of what Christian and so-called conservative leaders are saying about so-called anti-vaxxers simply reveals their own ignorance.
 These Christians and conservative leaders assume things that are not true.
 They don’t know what they are talking about, and they certainly don’t have a vaccine-injured child.

 Have they asked anyone of these so-called anti-vaxxers why they believe what they do?

 Have they looked into the complexity of the issue?